 The nearest road to the starting point on the beach was about one-quarter mile away.
 So, in the darkness of that morning – as the clock approached 6:00 a.m. – I took the first few steps of my journey by myself as the crew was with the vehicle waiting for me to appear out of the darkness.
 I began at a fast pace, unable to hold back my excitement of actually starting this run of a lifetime.
 My strategy would be to run for 25 minutes and then to walk for 5 minutes, alternating this running pattern to have opportunities to decrease my heart rate while conserving body energy.
 I would take a one-hour rest after each 6 hours on the road.
 The crew encouraged me to slow down from my 7:30-per-mile starting pace and I settled into a pace covering 5¼ miles per hour.
 The aim was to do that pace for 13 hours per day on the road.

 I tried to knock the pain out of my mind and continued to run to the support vehicle, which was about a mile ahead.
 After an excruciating mile, I iced my knee and decided to try another mile on it.
 That only aggravated the injury and made me realize just how hurt I was.
 I just couldn’t accept it.
 After thousands of training miles, all of the letters to potential sponsors, and enduring some hurtful words about how crazy my goal was, I was injured on the first day.
-My father decided to take me to a nearby emergency room and the conclusion was that I had injured a ligament on the outside of my right knee.
+My father decided to take me to a nearby emergency room and the conclusion was that I had injured a right knee ligament.
+The lateral collateral ligament (LCL) is on the outer side of your knee and runs from the top part of the fibula (the bone on the outside of the lower leg) to the outside part of the lower thigh bone.
+The ligament helps keep the outer side of your knee joint stable.
 The doctor came into the examination room with an x-ray and told me that my run was finished.
 I couldn’t believe it.
 I was released from the hospital and spent the rest of that day in emotional shock.

 I returned to Montana and went through physical therapy treatments for my knee, eventually being able to return to long-distance running shape.
 However, the sudden and painful ending of my first attempt to run across America in 1986 stuck with me for many years.

 It wouldn't be until I was 41 years old (2006) that I would actually run across America, solo, simply to keep a promise I had made to my daughter, Ashlin, and her 5th grade classmates.
-You can learn all about that by visiting www.paulstaso.com and clicking on the USA run under the "Adventures" tab.
 I ran 3,260 miles in 108 days of running, averaging 30 miles per day across 15 states from Oregon to Delaware while pushing an 80-pound stroller containing gear, food and water.
 It took 20 years for me to finally reach my goal of running coast to coast across the United States.
 It wasn't for a world record, but rather something far more important.
 I kept my word to my daughter and her fellow classmates, all of whom are now adults in their early 20's.